 Unfortunately, we are losing our esteemed colleague, who was full of energy and ideas and was committed to the interests of his students, doctoral candidates, and staff to the very end, much too soon.
 We will miss him.

-The Faculty of Economics and Business Administration will honor his memory.
+The Faculty of Business and Economics will honor his memory.
 Our deepest sympathy goes to his wife and four children.